ivycat/simple-page-specific-sidebars/README.md

 Once you enable a page-specific sidebar in the page editor, a widget area will automatically be created for that page and you can customize it as you like.

-You can also specify whether the plugin replaces your primary sidebar with the page-specific sidebar, or adds your page-specific sidebar to the existing sidebar.
+You can specify whether the plugin replaces your primary sidebar with the page-specific sidebar, or adds your page-specific sidebar to the existing sidebar.

+For child pages, you can choose to inherit the parent's settings.
+When a child page inherits its parent's settings, that child page will not have its own custom sidebar.
+Default inheritance behavior can be set via the plugin settings page.

 ## Notes ##